 Some side effects of beta-agonist medications have been noted to include tremor, increased nervousness and insomnia in children, nausea, fever, bronchospasm, vomiting, headache, pain, dizziness, cough, allergic reaction, dry mouth, sweating, chills, and dyspepsia.

 Anticholinergic medicines, like beta-2 agonists, have 2 classes of either short-acting or long-acting duration of effect.
-Shorter-acting medicines typically used include ipratropium bromide, and longer-acting anticholinergic medicines include tiotropium, aclidinium, glycopyrronium, ipratropium, tiotropium, and umeclidinium.
+Shorter-acting medicines typically used include ipratropium bromide, and longer-acting anticholinergic medicines include tiotropium, aclidinium, glycopyrronium, and umeclidinium.
 These medications function by binding to and blocking neural signals from parasympathetic muscarinic receptors M1, M2, and M3.
-M1 receptors are found on the cholinergic ganglia and function to modulate neural transmission of a parasympathetic signal.
+M1 receptors are found on the cholinergic ganglia and function to modulate the neural transmission of a parasympathetic signal.
 M2 receptors are found on postganglionic nerve bulbs of parasympathetic nerve fibers.
 Blockage of this receptor functions to decrease acetylcholine release from the postganglionic nerve endings with a net decrease in signal transmission.
 M3 receptors are found on smooth muscle cells, mucosal glands, and vascular endothelium along the airways.
 Blockage of these receptors leads to a decrease in bronchoconstriction, mucus secretion from glandular tissues, and edema of the mucosal linings.
 While there is no specificity for which muscarinic receptor subtype is inhibited, the primary effect on asthma is found from inhibiting M3 receptors.
 Blocking of the receptor leads to a decrease in cyclic guanosine monophosphate (cGMP) content within the smooth muscle cells.
 In turn, there is a decrease in calcium content that activates protein kinase A inactivating myosin light-chain kinase and activating myosin light-chain phosphatase leading to smooth muscle relaxation.
-Decreases in intracellular calcium also function to decrease mucous secretion from glandular cells.,.
+Decreases in intracellular calcium also function to decrease mucous secretion from glandular cells.

 Commonly encountered side effects from this group of medications are related to their systemic anticholinergic activity including urinary retention and lower urinary tract symptoms, particularly in elderly males, excessive dry mouth, headache, and dizziness.
 Others may include bronchitis, chronic obstructive pulmonary disease (COPD) exacerbation, sinusitis, dyspnea, urinary tract infection, headache, flu-like symptoms, back pain, cough, dyspepsia, and nausea.